brave/constellation/README.md

 Rust library implementing the *Constellation* threshold aggregation mechanism.
-It allows clients to submit ordered, granular data at the highest that is possible whilst maintaining crowd-based anonymity.
+It allows clients to submit ordered, granular data at the highest level of detail possible whilst maintaining crowd-based anonymity.
 The receiving server can only decode messages whose contents were also submitted by some threshold number of other clients, blocking identification of unique behaviour.